ranger6/ca/tools/README.md

 Under this directory is, again, another directory named by the "subject hash" of the certificate.
 Under this directory is the certificate named "cert.pem".
 For example: `fr/remulac/muir/cert/75d3e061/cert.pem`.
-Note that, in the registry, the chain of trust is not used for CA or server certificate lookup.
+Note that, in the registry, the chain of trust is not used for CA or other certificate lookup.

 More detailed documentation of registry layout can be found in the [xANNA project "registry-doc"](https://github.com/ranger6/xanna).